Israeli Food: What to Eat in Israel?

 Photo Credit: Calliopejen

 Shakshouka is a tomato vegetable-based dish with poached eggs and fresh herbs.
 The tomato sauce is generally spicy with chili pepper, cayenne pepper, onion, cumin, paprika, and nutmeg.
 So, this dish can be enjoyed on a low carb diet.
 In Israel, Shakshouka is often served for breakfast.
+You can try the Israeli shakshouka eggs at home before you go!
+They are yummy and easy to make.

 Moussaka can be made with an eggplant base, with ground meat in the middle, and topped with a custard milk-based sauce that has been thickened with egg.
 When traveling to Israel, this version of Moussaka will be low carb.
 However, it comes in a variety of local and regional variations.
 So, some may use a potato base and top it with a flour-based sauce.
 And others may serve a Vegetarian Moussaka, substituting vegetables for the meat.